Bungalow Insurance

 What is classed as a bungalow?

 A bungalow is typically a house with just a single storey, instead of two or three storeys.
 Some houses might have a half level, with upper rooms set into the roof, and designed with dormer style windows.
 These buildings might be known as chalet bungalows, but are still technically bungalows in many cases.
-Traditionally, bungalows have been popular with older homeowners, particularly senior citizens, because there are no stairs to negotiate – a positive for any members of the household who may have mobility issues.
+Traditionally, bungalows have been popular with older homeowners, particularly senior citizens, because there are no stairs to navigate – a positive for any members of the household who may have mobility issues.

 In many areas, home insurance for a bungalow is similar to any other type of domestic property.
 Whether you live in a bungalow, semi-detached house, detached house or flat, you should make sure you have the right level of protection and insurance cover in place.